powerily/powerily.github.io/rules.md

 If there’s a tie both members will get the reward.

 Members can pick up a >200kk perc while the owner is offline to gain points towards extra slots.
-Additionally, the highest collector on the scoring day will receive one extra slot to keep or donate to the guild.
+Additionally, the highest collector on the scoring day will receive one extra slot.

 Members can donate their rewarded slots to other players or to the guild for experience areas.